fafalone/fafalone/README.md

 **[...and many more!](https://github.com/fafalone?tab=repositories)**

-Other projects include tbShellLib, which adds thousands of Windows interfaces and APIs to make programming in tB more like programming in C/C++ with Windows.h included, Color Emojis, basicNES -- a Nintendo emulator in pure BASIC, a PropertySheet demo, a control hosting IExplorerBrowser, and an in-progress Device Manager clone.
+Other projects include WinDevLib, which adds thousands of Windows interfaces and APIs to make programming in tB more like programming in C/C++ with Windows.h included, Color Emojis, basicNES -- a Nintendo emulator in pure BASIC, a PropertySheet demo, a control hosting IExplorerBrowser, and an in-progress Device Manager clone.